We are in this

 Why are some residents circulating the building when everyone should be in their apartments and/or rooms?

-Some residents may be going outside to smoke, leaving for a doctor’s appointment, coming down to pay their bills (within social distancing guidelines and precautions, use of face masks).
-Not all residents have phones in their rooms, some get anxious and need to go for a walk, wearing their masks ideally, or have questions about when their food will be delivered.
+Some residents may be going outside to smoke, leaving for a doctor’s appointment, coming down to pay their bills, use the phone as not all residents have phones in their rooms, some get anxious and need to go for a walk, have questions about when their food will be delivered, among others.
+We encourage all residents to follow social distancing guidelines and precautions, like hand hygiene and wear face masks.
 We are continually redirecting residents and ask families to help remind their family members of all measures to avoid the spread of COVID-19 in our community.

 My loved one has a private bathroom.
 S/he may forget to replace the soap and paper towels.
 How can I make sure she/he has the proper supplies to practice good hand hygiene?